Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 Table of Contents

-Part I: The Network Entities Mapping the $2+ billion operation: When professional auditors document “common officers” across supposedly independent organizations
+Part I: The Network Entities Mapping the $2+ billion operation: When professional auditors document operational relationships across multiple organizations

-Part II: The Systematic Financial Process The four-step conversion: How charitable donations and government grants flow to political operations
+Part II: The Documented Financial Process The four-step flow pattern: How charitable donations and government grants flow to political operations

-Part IV: The Elite Funding Pipeline – Following $693 Million Tracing Soros’s systematic investment: How tax-deductible donations become political spending
+Part IV: The Elite Funding Pipeline – Following $693 Million Tracing documented financial flows: How tax-deductible donations become political spending

 Part V: Professional Audit Evidence and Operational Integration When Deloitte identifies “significant deficiency” in tracking $16.2 million in federal funds